 Tar soap is sometimes recommended to relieve psoriasis symptoms, like itching, inflammation, and scaling.
 The two types of tar soap used to treat psoriasis are pine tar soap and coal tar soap.

 Pine tar soap is made from pine tree resins and has a strong pine scent.
 It’s still used by some people to treat psoriasis, but doctors who support tar soap as a treatment are more likely to recommend coal tar soap.

 Coal tar has been used to treat skin conditions since ancient times.
 For over 100 years, it has been used to treat psoriasis.

 In the past, over-the-counter (OTC) coal tar soap contained coal tar byproducts, like polycyclic aromatic hydrocarbons (PAHs).
 Today, true coal tar soap is hard to get without a prescription.

 The goal of psoriasis treatment is to slow the growth of skin cells to reduce inflammation and plaque formation, and remove scales.

 The Goeckerman regimen is a therapy that combines coal tar and ultraviolet light.
 It’s considered to be effective for relieving moderate to severe psoriasis symptoms.
 But the treatment isn’t right for everyone.
 Goeckerman requires daily sessions for up to four weeks and can be messy.

-An evidence-based review published in the Journal of Drugs in Dermatology found that most studies support the use of coal tar preparations to treat psoriasis and atopic dermatitis.
+An evidence-based review published in the found that most studies support the use of coal tar preparations to treat psoriasis and atopic dermatitis.
 But it also reports the level of evidence was weak and that larger, more controlled studies are needed.

 Coal tar soap is generally well-tolerated, but it may cause unpleasant side effects:

 - skin irritation or redness